 Generally, a "generic" drug works the same as a brand name drug and usually costs less.
 When a generic version of a brand name drug is available, our network pharmacies will provide you the generic version instead of the brand name drug.
-However, if your provider has told us the medical reason that the generic drug will not work for you, then we will cover the brand name drug.
-(Your share of the cost may be greater for the brand name drug than for the generic drug.)
+However, if your provider has told us the medical reason that neither the generic drug nor other covered drugs that treat the same